F5 BIG-IP APM RADIUS Integration with AuthPoint

 2. In the Username text box, type your user name.

-3. In the Password text box, type your password and the OTP for your token (shown in the AuthPoint mobile app).
-Do not add a space between your password and your OTP.
+3. In the Password text box, type your password and append the OTP behind it.